If you use the planned payroll calculation chart, the Payroll > Payroll Charts section is available in Administration mode. To get started:

 Period: month

-Go to Calculation schemes and create a Planned scheme.
+Go to Payroll Charts and create a Planned chart.

 Name it (for example, “Manicurists”).